Administrative Procedure 321: Fundraising - Students

 3.4.
 Compliance and Accountability

 3.4.1.
-Those involved in the fundraising activity must ensure compliance with school board administrative procedures serving to support and protect staff and volunteers from legal liability through practices promoting accountability for the handling and management of the proceeds raised.
+All those involved in the fundraising activity must ensure compliance with all relevant school board administrative procedures.
+These procedures serve to support and protect staff and volunteers from legal liability and mitigate the risk of loss to the school board through practices promoting accountability for the handling and management of the proceeds raised.

 3.4.2.
 Any fundraising activity that involves the sale of food and beverages on school premises must comply with the school board’s administrative procedure on food, beverage, and nutrition.

 3.4.3.
-When merchandise is being sold to the public in a fundraising venture, the principal will ensure that the public is getting fair value for money paid.
+When goods or services are being sold to the public in a fundraising venture, the principal will ensure that the public is getting fair value for money paid.

 3.4.4.
-All funds collected and disbursed by means of fundraising are subject to the board’s regular audit and accountability requirements which includes the cyclical internal review and external audit of school financial records.
+All funds collected and disbursed by means of fundraising are subject to the board’s regular audit and accountability requirements which include cyclical internal reviews and the external audit of school financial records as part of the school board’s financial statement audit.

 4. Capital Fundraising

 4.1.
-When schools are planning and selecting capital projects which will be supported by fundraising activities the principal and school community must consider:
+When schools are planning and selecting capital projects which will be supported in whole or in part by fundraising activities the principal must consider:

 • Requiring a viability review that examines alignment with the school board’s overall capital priorities and planning processes, the school improvement plan, and Ministry of Education priorities;